 The closing series are somehow distinguished by the different approach undertaken by the artists, as Paulo Álvarez concept seems to migrate in stages according to his psyche, which included a very young female dressed as a Virgin Mary in representation of innocence, strategically placed nearby the male portraits as the opening piece.
 Altogether, inviting the spectator to think about profanity in the religious context.
 A profanation to the religious signs, as a fugitive personal confrontation.

 Again, the pink was present on the walls as a connection to his “proclamation” and a bridge between his previous series.

 Canto Tercero is a single art piece with a juxtaposition of different images which represents the presence of the Catholic and profane who has been in his life since he was born.

 Muñecos de Loza, however, is a curatorial annual event organized by Paulo Álvarez that consolidated its international recognition during its second edition, presently preparing the third edition to take place next year.
-Thematically, it is a concept that drains the imaginary of the spectators while portraying the human body as an object of duality, auto-representation, egocentrism and alternative reflection.
+Thematically, it is a concept that drains the imaginary of the spectators while portraying the human body as an object of duality, auto-representation, egocentrism and alternative reflexion.